solliancenet/MCW-Securing-the-IoT-end-to-end/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 sudo chmod +x InstallSecurityAgent.sh

-sudo ./InstallSecurityAgent.sh -aui Device -aum SymmetricKey -f /var/certs/key -hn oilwells-iothub-cjg.azure-devices.net -di OilWell001 -i
+sudo ./InstallSecurityAgent.sh -aui Device -aum SymmetricKey -f /var/certs/key -hn oilwells-iothub-[YOURINIT].azure-devices.net -di OilWell001 -i

 sudo mkdir /var/certs

 sudo nano /var/certs/key
 ```
-2. Copy the primay key from the device and copy it into the file
+2. Copy the primay key for the device from the Azure Portal and copy it into the file

 3. Run the following command to start the security agent: